loglabs/mltrace/README.md

 The following projects are in the immediate roadmap:

-* REST API to log from any type of file, not just a Python file
+* API to log from any type of file, not just a Python file
 * Prometheus integrations to monitor component output distributions
-* Causal analysis for ML bugs — if you flag several outputs as mispredicted, which component runs were common in producing these outputs?
-Which component is most likely to be the biggest culprit in an issue?
 * Support for finer-grained lineage (at the record level)

 ### Contributing